warnera7/it3038c-scripts/projects/project2/README.md

 ```python
 testStorage = shutil.disk_usage(drive)
 ```
 And a while try except loop is used to continually reprompt for an input until a valid drive is specified using the above line of code to validate, this will be something you will be prompted to input.
+While loops are used to sanitize and confirm that the input is a correct input before the user is prompted for the next.

 Normally shutil.disk_usage will give an output showing total, used and free for that drive in bytes.